djjd47130/Weather/README.md

 This library is currently in active development, and is not currently functional.
 It is actually the third complete iteration of this project.

+### Disclaimer

+The code and resources in this repository are in no way guaranteed.
+The author(s) of the library are not responsible for any incorrect, corrupt, damaging, or otherwise undesired results.
+You take full responsibility to ensure this library suits your requirements.
+You also take full responsibility to abide by the chosen service(s) guidelines in their corresponding documentation.
+This includes limited number of requests, limited availability of information, presentation of weather data, and presentation of trademark information and logos.
+Be sure to thoroughly read the documentation for the chosen service(s) to gain knowledge of these requirements.

 ### Supported Weather Services

 1. Weather Underground